Zach Wilson Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Recent Performances

-- He also carried the ball four times for 91 yards, averaging 22.8 yards per carry while scoring one touchdown on the ground.

-- Wilson has thrown for 474 yards (158.0 ypg), completing 52.9% of his passes and tossing one touchdown pass and zero interceptions over his last three games.
+- Wilson has racked up 474 passing yards (158.0 per game) and has a 52.9% completion percentage this year (46-of-87) while throwing one touchdown and zero interceptions over his last three games.

-- He's also contributed in the ground game, with 136 rushing yards (45.3 ypg) on 12 carries with two rushing touchdowns.
+- He's also contributed on the ground, with 136 rushing yards (45.3 ypg) on 12 carries with two rushing touchdowns.

 Wilson's New York Teammates